smpetersgithub/AdvancedSQLPuzzles/Database Articles/Database Dependencies/04_analyze_database_dependencies.md

    * **Identifying invalid dependencies is not straightforward**\
      Invalid dependencies (e.g., a missing table referenced by a view or stored procedure, as in Example 03) are difficult to detect reliably.
 This is because certain patterns, such as cross-database dependencies (Example 01), stored procedures that call other stored procedures using only a one-part naming convention (Example 06), and object aliases (Example 11), can mimic the same behavior as broken or missing references.

 To help identify invalid dependencies, the following SQL query can be used as a starting point.
-However, manual review of the results is still necessary to determine which objects are truly invalid.
+However, manual review of the results is necessary to determine which objects are truly invalid.

 ```sql
 SELECT *